Typically, when you get to the stage in the interviewing process where a hiring company asks for references, you are very close to getting the job.

-Or, bad feedback from a reference could make the company rethink their opinion of you.
-Obviously, your references are an important part of the process, so you must be very careful how you select and prepare them.
+Your references are a very important part of the process, so you must be extremely careful how you select and prepare them.

 In most cases, hiring managers and recruiters will be asking for supervisors as references.
 They may also ask for direct reports if you are a manager.

-In addition, they may ask for personal references and colleagues who you worked with at other companies (perhaps as their project liaison, salesperson, or consultant).
+In addition, they may ask for personal references from colleagues who you worked with at other companies (perhaps as their project liaison, salesperson, or consultant).

 Peers' opinions tend to carry less weight, as these references tend to be friends who are biased and may offer very little about your professional attributes (like following directions, problem-solving, creative thinking).